 The plan is administered by the College.
 TIAA-CREF is the privately operated investment carrier for this defined contribution retirement plan.
 All contributions are made by the College with non-State funds.
 The plan is intended to qualify as a governmental plan that is a tax-sheltered annuity plan under section 403(b) of the Internal Revenue Code of 1986, as amended.
 It is also intended that the Plan be exempt from the Employee Retiree Income Security Act of 1974, as amended, pursuant to Department of Labor regulations section 2510.3-2(f).
 Each employee whose compensation exceeds the State limit on contributions for the ABP in a given year shall be eligible to participate in the plan and have employer contributions made on their behalf.
 The College will contribute 8% of the employee's compensation in excess of the State limit on compensation.
 The accumulated base salary limit during each calendar year is \$141.
-There were no employee contributions during fiscal year 2018.
-The employer contributions made during fiscal year 2018 were \$102.
+There were no employee contributions during fiscal years 2019 and 2018.
+The employer contributions made during fiscal years 2019 and 2018 were \$255 and \$102, respectively.